View other formats

 Spinal surgery is usually the last resort in the treatment of back problems.
 It may include:

-The top 3 causes for back problem hospitalisations were:
+The top 3 main reasons for back problem hospitalisations were:

 Source: AIHW National Hospital Morbidity Database (Data table).